-- New buildings and structures at the Arena, including ancillary administration offices. (i) - (ii) New buildings, structures and land used for recreation, sporting and community activities; entertainment; shows, conventions, conferences, exhibitions, trade fairs, demonstrations; social events; auctions and sales. - New buildings and activities associated with the maintenance of Arena. (iii) - All existing buildings onsite as at 26 April 2017. (iv) - Alterations and additions to existing buildings.
+- New buildings and structures at the Arena, including ancillary administration offices. - New buildings, structures and land used for recreation, sporting and community (ii) activities; entertainment; shows, conventions, conferences, exhibitions, trade fairs, demonstrations; social events; auctions and sales. - New buildings and activities associated with the maintenance of Arena. (iii) - All existing buildings onsite as at 26 April 2017. (i∨) - Alterations and additions to existing buildinas. (v)

-Building Size (a)
+(a) Building Size